rhovey15/iowa_site/source/swensonBBQ.rst

 Swenson BBQ was forged in the fires of tragedy.
-A friend of the Swenson family learned he was gluten intolerant, meaning he could no longer enjoy barbeque sauce, what he claimed was “The **only thing** that made eating worth a damn.”
+A friend of the Swenson family learned he was gluten intolerant, meaning he could no longer enjoy barbecue sauce, what he claimed was “The **only thing** that made eating worth a damn.”
-From there the Swensons got started making their own recipe without gluten for friends and family to enjoy.
-Now everyone who enjoys Swenson Brand barbeque sauce is like a blood relative for those passionate folks over at Swenson BBQ.
+From there the Swenson's got started making their own recipe without gluten for friends and family to enjoy.
+Now everyone who enjoys Swenson Brand barbecue sauce is like a blood relative for those passionate folks over at Swenson BBQ.

 Swenson BBQ encourages everyone to come try their signature flavors such as *sweet*,